List of Cars characters: Bravo

 Bravo (voiced by Val Kilmer) is another Boeing F/A-18E Super Hornet from the Jolly Wrenches who he and Echo rescued Dusty and guided him to land on the USS Dwight D. Flysenhower aircraft carrier.

-Franz
+Franz Flieghosen

-Franz is a german Areocar that has a split personality.
-Franz changes to Fliegenhozen when his puts on his wings.
+Franz is a German Aerocar that has a split personality.
+Franz can turn into a plane when he puts on his wings.

 Introduced in Planes: Fire & Rescue

 Lil' Dipper

 Lil' Dipper (voiced by Julie Bowen) is a Super Scooper based on the Grumman G-21 Goose and C-415 SuperScooper She is also Dusty's biggest fan and has a crush on him.

 Maru

 Maru (voiced by Curtis Armstrong) is a forklift mechanic at the Piston Peak Air Attack base.
-He is known to make old things, “Better then new.”
+He is known to make old things, "Better then new".

 Blade Ranger

 Blade Ranger (voiced by Ed Harris) is a veteran fire-and-rescue helicopter.
 He formerly starred in CHoPs with Nick "Loop'n" Lopez, and became a firefighter after Nick's death.
 He is the chief and leader of the Piston Peak Air Attack team.
 Blade is inspired by the AgustaWestland AW109, AgustaWestland AW139. and Bell 429 GlobalRanger.
 Blade's character on CHoPs is based on Captain Jonathan Andrew Baker.